natashagresh/wordPressProject/README.md

 2. PhpMyAdmin

-   This is what you should be looking at...
+   Once you have opened the Webpage -this is what you should be looking at...

    ![php](/Images/PhpMyAdmin.png)